Mediated Desire and the Technical Evolution of Epistolary Intimacy

 The distinction between analogue and digital communication is not merely technological.
 It is experiential.

-Analogue latency produces endurance.
-The waiting is extended, and the emotional response is characterized by persistence rather than volatility.
-The character returns to the same object repeatedly, extracting new meaning from familiar words.
+Analogue latency can foreground endurance.
+The waiting is extended, and a character might return to the same object repeatedly, extracting new meaning from familiar words.
+Another character might instead avoid the letter or allow its meaning to change over time.

-- In analogue scenes, emphasize weight, texture, repetition.
+• In analogue scenes, emphasise weight, texture, and repetition.

-- In digital scenes, emphasize timing, interruption, visibility.
+• In digital scenes, emphasise timing, interruption, and visibility.

 Without this grounding, the narrative risks becoming conceptual rather than experiential.